Types of Insurance a Licensed Producer Can Sell in Illinois

 Health (and Accident) Line of Authority

-• Individual or group health insurance
+• Individual and group health insurance

-• Dental and vision coverage
+• Dental and vision plans

 • Disability income insurance